telemachus/notes/socrates-companion/notes.md

 find in the early dialogues clearly foreshadow and lead to the view of the middle dialogues.

+## Chapter 5: Socratic Ignorance and Types of Knowledge

+McPartland discusses the tension between Socrates' frequent disavowals of knowledge and his occasional knowledge claims.
+He points out immediately that what Socrates disavows of claims to possess as 'knowledge' may differ from what we understand by that word.
+Instead what Socrates disavows is a superhumanly strong and stable cognitive state, and what he possesses is something very like justified true belief.
+On this account, the disavowals and avowals that Socrates makes become far less shocking (and interesting) than they appear at first glance.
+However, a different question emerges:
+Why does Socrates insist that the superhuman cognitive state that he lacks (along with every other person he has ever met and, as he sometimes implies, could ever meet) is *essential* for happiness?

+McPartland distinguishes three types of Socratic disavowals concerning ethical knowledge:

++ Socrates denies that he has definitional knowledge of virtue (in general) as well as specific virtues.
++ Socrates denies that a person without definitional knowledge can know (1) what features a virtue possesses and (2) whether specific actions or sorts of actions belong are virtuous.
++ Socrates denies that he knows how to make people better.
+He cannot teach virtue.

 ## Chapter 7: Socratic Eudaimonism (Naomi Reshotko)

 Reshotko argues that virtue is knowledge, but this definition can only